NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

-``stereo_gui`` can be used to draw and edit polygonal shapes on top of georeferenced images, save them as shape files (``*.shp``) or in plain text and load such files from the command line (including ones produced with external tools).
+``stereo_gui`` can be used to draw and edit polygonal shapes on top of georeferenced images, save them as shape files (``*.shp``) or in plain text, and load such files from the command line (including ones produced with external tools).
 The editing functionality can be accessed by turning on polygon editing from the ``Vector layer`` menu, and then right-clicking with the mouse to access the various